MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/Azure-Synapse-Link-view-in-Fabric.md

 1. In the Data (preview) window, choose **+ New** option to create a new connection.
 2. Choose **Cloud** and choose Connection type as **dataverse**
-3. Provide **Connection name** and the **Data source path**.
+3. Provide **Connection name** and the **Environment Domain**.
 You can obtain the connection name from the power platform Admin center.
 You must enter the **Environment URL** you get from admin center into both the fields.
 Remember to remove https:// and the trailing /

     ![Create a one time connection](media/Fabric/Fabric-setting-up-connection.png)